-Surgical Technologists & the Fight for Nationwide Professional Credentialing
+The AST and the Fight for Universal Professional Credentialing

 Search For Schools

-Kevin Craycraft, Vice President of the AST Board of Directors
+Kevin Craycraft, Vice President of the Association of Surgical Technologists (AST) Board of Directors

 Think of the last time you were put under anesthesia for surgery.
 Were you having an outpatient procedure, like getting your wisdom teeth removed?
 Maybe it was a cosmetic procedure?
 Or perhaps it was something more serious—an unforeseen, life-threatening health issue.